 - DES - Gynaecological changes in DES exposed daughters

-A colposcopy is an examination which is recommended after a positive or abnormal Pap test result.
-After a colposcopy decisions can be made about your ongoing treatment.
+A colposcopy is an examination which is recommended after some positive or abnormal cervical screening test results.
+Your local doctor (GP) will discuss these results with you.
+After a colposcopy, decisions can be made about whether treatment is needed or not.